-- Staff should wear PPE (face mask, disposable gloves and aprons) while dealing with the incident. - Changing area to be cleaned after use. - Hot water and liquid soap available to wash hands as soon as the task is completed. - Paper towels available for drying hands.
+- Staff should wear PPE (face mask, disposable gloves and aprons) while dealing with the incident. - Soiled nappies to be double wrapped, and placed in the lidded bin in the medical room. - Changing area to be cleaned after use. - Hot water and liquid soap available to wash hands as soon as the task is completed. - Paper towels available for drying hands.